DUr3n/DUr3n/README.md

-- 👋 Hi, I’m @DUr3n
+- 👋 Hi, I’m Motihy
-- 📫 How to reach me sevenhours871@gmail.com

 <!---
 DUr3n/DUr3n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.